 What about taking that career and putting it to work in a hard-to-reach place where the gospel is little known?

-Mackenzie, a Pioneer from America, just joined a team in England – to teach English.
-We might have a good laugh about that were it not that, like so many countries today, England has become home to a great many non-native English speakers from countries like Iran, Afghanistan, and Somalia.
+Mackenzie, an America, just joined a team in England—to teach English.
+We might have a good laugh about that were it not that, like so many countries today, England has become home to a great many non-native English speakers from countries like Iran, Afghanistan and Somalia.
 Mackenzie’s first student is a local Persian woman.
-We’re praying that she and her team will be used by God to help reach and teach many more women like this one, contributing to the wider goal of church planting among the unreached in their community.
+We’re praying that she and her team will be used by God to help reach and teach many more women like this one.
+This contributes to the wider goal of church planting among the unreached in their community.

 Opportunities vary from working with teens and adults to serving in elementary schools or with children even younger.
 A couple in Japan have helped their church launch an English-based preschool.
 At this writing, they are seeking to fill several crucial paid positions.
-“If you or someone you know is interested in using their native English to win Japanese for Christ, please contact us,” they urge.
+“If you or someone you know has interest in using their native English to win Japanese for Christ, please contact us,” they urge.

 Whether you are a professional educator or just have a knack and willingness to be God’s hands and feet in an educational setting, there’s a place for you to serve for a summer, an internship, up to a year, or long-term.
 You may also find a fit in an international school or stepping in for busy parents to help homeschool missionary kids, meeting a key need for church-planting teams around the world.

 Want to talk to someone about how your passion for education could meet up with your passion for the nations?
-Get in touch with one of our mission mentors today using the chat feature.
+Get in touch with one of our mission mentors today.

 Stories from the pursuit